Josesx506/Odin_Project_FS/07_Node/18_wheres_waldo/README.md

 has a bounding box with a dropdown to select which character you believe exists at those coordinates.
 The primary task is to determine whether the game logic is correct, and how fast it takes a player to find all the characters. <br>

-The project was built with NextJS, MongoDB (atlas), and mongoose.
+The project was built with NextJS, MongoDB (atlas), cloudinary, and mongoose.
 The entire stack was built in nextJS and I included a public api within the application.
 Game logic was implemented on server components to prevent cheating and accessed using a combination of server functions
 (actions) and `useEffect` calls.
 Using nextJs helped to cutout the express requirement for a backend server and I didn't implement any authentication but overall, the express logic feels closer to flask logic from python, and I prefer it to next. <br>